paul10175/HaskellCrossword/README.md

 # HaskellCrossword
-This is a simple program that creates and runs a crossword puzzle.
+This is a simple program that creates a crossword puzzle.